As a dad, the bond you have with your baby is incredible!

-Not only does it improve language development, but it also means the dad spends more time with the baby and acts to strengthen the bond.
+It improves language development, but it also means the dad spends more time with the baby and acts to strengthen the bond.

 You can go one step further here and read a book that is ABOUT dad!

-These books can be fun and interesting to read.
+These books can be fun and exciting to read.
 Take a book called The Dinosaur That Pooped Daddy, for example.
 This book has some awesome pictures and is very funny.
 When daddy reads this with a smile on his face, his baby will see a happy dad, and the bond will grow stronger!

 Children love learning.
 Sure, they might not show it sometimes, but their brains are thirsty for knowledge.